 Paintballing

-The rules banning shooting at human targets (POR 9.11.1 Archery and POR 9.11.5 Shooting) only refer to archery activities, and most shooting activities.
+The rules banning shooting at human targets (POR 9.11.1 Archery and POR 9.11.5 Shooting) refer to archery activities and most shooting activities.

-As with any activity, if a parent or carer doesn’t want their young person to take part in an activity or event, then the young person won’t attend the activity or event.
+As with any activity, if a parent/guardian doesn’t want their young person to take part in an activity or event, then the young person won’t attend the activity or event.
 Paintballing and paintball games are an optional activity within the programme, so there is no requirement to take part in it.

 Scouts hasn’t imposed any age restrictions on this activity.
 However, both the United Kingdom Paintball Association (UKPBA) and United Kingdom Paintball Sport Federation (UKPSF) include requirements around age for all of their sites.
 The site you are looking to use will be able to let you know what these requirements are.